chrisweb/chris.lu/README_WIP.md

 }
 ```

-now in your browser navigate to <http://localhost:3000/articles/option3> and you should see **option3** getting displayed, this is good as it means our slug (dynamic route segment) works
+now you can try it out for yourself, in your browser navigate to <http://localhost:3000/articles/option3> and you should see **option3** getting displayed, this is good as it means our slug (dynamic route segment) works

 to test our slug we used **option3** as value in the URL, but you can replace that value by whatever you want and it will get displayed on the screen, meaning our slug can by anything